silverstripe/silverstripe-redirectedurls/README.md

 Usage
 -----
  1. Click 'Redirects' in the main menu of the CMS.
- 2. Click 'Add Redirected URL' to create a mapping of an old URL to a new URL on your SilverStripe website.
+ 2. Click 'Add Redirected URL' to create a mapping of an old URL to a new URL on your Silverstripe website.
  3. Enter a 'From Base' which is the URL from your old website (not including the domain name).
 For example, "/about-us.html".
  4. Alternatively, depending on your old websites URL structure you can redirect based on a query string using the combination of 'From Base' and 'From Querystring' fields.
 For exmaple, "index.html" as the base and "page=about-us" as the query string.
  5. As a further alternative, you can include a trailing '/\*' for a wildcard match to any file with the same stem.
 For example, "/about/\*".